Residency Program

 Dr. Anne Mills, Program Director

-Because of the graduated responsibility our residents receive, we are proud to say that they graduate with the competence and comfort to either enter practice or to excel in fellowships of their choosing.
-Many trainees choose to extend their time at UVA by joining one of our excellent fellowship offerings in Cytopathology, Gynecologic and Breast Pathology, Dermatopathology, Hematopathology, Neuropathology, Blood Banking and Transfusion Medicine, Clinical Chemistry, and Lab Genetics and Genomics.
-From there, they go on to rich and varied careers in academic pathology, community hospitals, private practices, and forensic pathology.
+We are proud to say that this model has allowed our trainees to develop the competence and comfort to excel in their chosen careers.
+Many choose to extend their time at UVA by joining one of our excellent fellowship offerings in Cytopathology, Gynecologic and Breast Pathology, Dermatopathology, Hematopathology, Neuropathology, Blood Banking and Transfusion Medicine, Clinical Chemistry, and Lab Genetics and Genomics.
+From there, they go on to fulfilling and varied careers in academic pathology, community hospitals, private practices, and forensic pathology.

 Regardless of your ultimate career goals, you will find UVA to be a rich environment for engaging in translational investigations.
-The Department provides trainees with research stipends for well-considered projects and is supported by the UVA Biorepository and Tissue Research Facility, whose staff are skilled at antibody validation, tissue microarray construction, and immunohistochemical staining, including multicolor immunohistochemistry.
-They are building robust digital pathology services with exciting potential for collaboration with our Department.
+The Department provides trainees with research stipends for well-considered projects and is supported by the UVA Biorepository and Tissue Research Facility, whose staff are skilled at digital pathology, antibody validation, tissue microarray construction, and immunohistochemical staining, including multicolor immunohistochemistry.
 Resident productivity in research is reflected in their presence at national meetings: UVA routinely has a dozen or more resident-driven abstracts admitted to the annual meetings of organizations like the College of American Pathologists (CAP) and the United States and Canadian Academy of Pathologists (USCAP).
-Moreover, we have an excellent track record for seeing these studies through to publication.
-Here, you can see a list of recent publications on which residents and fellows served as first authors.
-And here you can see our resident and fellow USCAP 2022 representation, USCAP 2021 representation, USCAP 2020 representation and CAP 2019 representation.
+For recent examples, check out our trainees at USCAP 2023, ACLPS 2023, and USCAP 2024.
+Moreover, we have an excellent track record of seeing these studies through to publication; here, you can see examples on which residents served as first authors.

-Our residents are also involved in medical student education throughout their training, actively teaching medical students in the pre-clerkship courses and during their rotations in pathology.
-We offer enhanced training in this arena through our Education Track, which allows trainees with an interest in academics to augment their educational and leadership skills.
-Similarly, while all residents have strong exposure to quality improvement throughout their training, those with a special interest in this area may pursue a Quality Track which includes heightened exposure to the quality improvement and assurance activities within our Department.
-Finally, residents with an interest in Global Health may follow our Global Health Track, which includes rotating in Guatemala with our partner pathologist at the Hospital Regional de Occidente.
+Our residents are also involved in medical student education throughout their training, actively teaching in the pre-clerkship courses and during their rotations in pathology.
+We offer enhanced experiences in this arena through our Education Track, which allows trainees with an interest in academics to augment their educational and leadership skills.
+Similarly, while all residents have strong exposure to quality improvement throughout their training, those with a special interest in this area may pursue a Quality Track which includes heightened exposure to the quality improvement and assurance activities within our department.
+Finally, residents with an interest in Global Health may follow UVA’s Global Health Leadership Track.

 Best regards,